GITMCode/GITM/srcDoc/install.md

 mpirun -np 4 ./GITM.exe
 ```

-Wait a moment...
+Twiddle your thumbs for a moment...
 And if no errors are reported then congratulations!
 You have
 now run GITM!

 The next steps include exploring how to [postprocess](postprocessing.md) the